Stress Urinary Incontinence

 - Urinary stress test

-A urinary stress test can be performed in the doctor’s office.
-It involves inserting a catheter into the bladder through the urethra to add fluid.
-Once the bladder is full, the patient is asked to cough and the doctor measures the fluid loss.
+A urinary stress test involves inserting a catheter into the bladder through the urethra to add fluid.
+Once the bladder is full, the patient coughs, and the doctor measures the fluid loss.

-In a cystoscopy, a small, lighted tool is inserted through the urethra into the bladder to study hard-to-view areas.
-Instruments can be used with the cystoscope to collect tissue and urine samples.
+During a cystoscopy, doctors insert a small, lighted tool through the urethra into the bladder to study hard-to-view areas and to collect tissue and urine samples.
 This procedure is done with a numbing agent, sedative or anesthesia to avoid discomfort.

 The level of treatment for stress urinary incontinence depends on the doctor, the severity of the condition and the willingness of the patient to participate in treatments.
-Patients may want to see a specialist such as a urogynecologist or urologist to treat incontinence.
+These treatments generally fall into two categories: non-invasive and surgical.

 Doctors often begin treatment by suggesting the least-invasive options.
 Patients experiencing minimal leakage may be comfortable wearing absorbent pads and avoiding invasive procedures.
 They may also be willing to make some lifestyle changes to lessen symptoms of SUI.

-- Weight loss (for patients who are obese)
+- Losing weight (for patients who are obese)

 - Reducing caffeine intake